atomia/puppet-atomia/README.md

 Install a database server with Microsoft SQL Server 2008 R2

-Add apppooluser, PosixGuest and WindowsAdmin to Active directory, apppooluser needs to have the logon as a service right and both WindowsAdmin and apppooluser needs Domain admin privileges

 **Connect your windows servers to Puppet Master**

 Download and install the latest version of Puppet with the following Powershell commands.
 Be sure to replace PUPPET_MASTER_SERVER=puppetmaster with your puppetmasters hostname.
 This can easily be found by going to the puppetmaster and doing "ls /var/lib/puppet/ssl/certs/".